 - Provide sufficient details and information (names of involved parties, dates, times, places of incidents and enough information for the respondent to reply to the allegations.
 Please see section VII, 3 of the Procedures for Policy 1.35- Non-Discrimination/Harassment.

 The AVP-HR office will review the complaint and determine whether the matter may proceed to investigation under the Non-Discrimination and Harassment Policy.
 In some cases, complaints are referred to other University officials for investigation.
 For example, a matter may be referred to proceed under the Code of Student Conduct (where there is a student respondent) or pursuant to the Occupational Health and Safety Act (where there are health and safety concerns related to harassment or violence in a workplace).

-Both Equity & Human Rights Services and/or the office of the AVP-Human Resources are available to answer any questions you have about the process for complaints and about requesting an investigation.
+Both the Human Rights Office and/or the office of the AVP-Human Resources are available to answer any questions you have about the process for complaints and about requesting an investigation.

 If an investigation concludes that a breach of the Non-Discrimination and Harassment policy has occurred, the appropriate discipline process will apply.

 In the case of an employee, the employee's contract and/or collective agreement would guide the discipline process.
 In the case of a student, the Code of Student Conduct would apply.
 A range of potential discipline outcomes is possible, depending on the nature of the concerns and the outcome of the investigation.

 Experiencing or witnessing discrimination and harassment is difficult.
 Your feelings and emotions are valid, and we understand that your needs may change during this time.
 When you meet with HRO, we will ask you about your safety and well-being.
 Should you need support, the Human Rights Office will help connect you with someoneyou can talk to who is a trained support professional.

 Students can access a suite of services through the Student Support and Case Management office.